leongrdic/php-dataplater/readme.md

 php.implode('-', php.explode(' ', someText))
 ```

-Keep in mind you can still pass your own closure variables and use them in your templates.
+Keep in mind you can still pass your own closure/function vars and use them in your templates.

 When the expression returns a closure, Dataplater will attempt to call it (without any params) and use the result instead of the closure.